Improve Your Gut Health, Adopt a Gluten Free Lifestyle

 - In a large skillet over medium heat, melt butter.
 Add onion and celery and cook slightly broken down and fragrant, 4 minutes.
 Stir in all herbs; parsley, sage, thyme, and rosemary and cook until fragrant, 1 minute more.
 Season with salt and pepper.

-- Add all fruit (grapes, apricots, cherries and walnuts.
-Add gluten free bread cubes into the skillet mixture and toss to combine.
+- Pour gluten free bread cubes into the skillet mixture and toss to combine.
 Slowly add and stir broth over bread mixture until completely coated, salt and pepper to taste.

 - Transfer mixture to prepared baking dish and cover with lid.
-Bake at 3500 until cooked through, 45 minutes, then remove lid and cook until bread is golden, 15 minutes more.
+Bake at 350o until cooked through, 45 minutes, then remove lid l and cook until bread is golden, 15 minutes more.

 If you want to bake a portion of the stuffing in the turkey, loosely fill the neck and main cavity with the mixture before placing in the oven.
 Although this looks great in a photo, it will dry out the turkey so basting and checking the temperature of the turkey is important.
 According to experts at thermo works, the turkey is done when the turkey breast is 157o and the thigh is 175o.